FREQUENTLY ASKED QUESTIONS

 The number of visits is dependent on the individual, the diagnosis, the severity of symptoms, medical history, prior level of function etc and can range from a few visits to a few months.
 The physical therapist will discuss with you how many visits you will require and how long you should expect to be in physical therapy to reach maximal function.

 The amount paid out of pocket depends on individual insurance plans and coverage.
 We will gladly verify your insurance and explain your benefits and financial responsibility before your first visit.
-For those patients without coverage options, discounted cash rates are available, and vary depending on diagnosis and treatment.
+For those patients without coverage options, discounted private pay plans are available.